Insight • Design craft

 • Warm but not soft

-Step 2: Choose a primary color with purpose
+Step 2: Pick a primary colour with a job to do

-Your primary color does the most work.
-It appears on key interactions (buttons, links, headers) and becomes the strongest brand association.
+The primary colour carries the most weight.
+It appears on key interactions such as buttons, links, and headers, and becomes the strongest brand association.

-• Complementary: colors opposite on the wheel create high contrast and energy (blue/orange, purple/yellow)
+• Complementary colours sit opposite each other on the wheel and create high contrast and energy, such as blue/orange or purple/yellow.

 • A near-white for backgrounds